stpv221/youareabeta.surge.sh/README.md

 # youareabeta.surge.sh
 Trojan inspired by youareanidiot.org, made to be better and more destructive
-WARNING: THIS WILL PROBOBLY CRASH YOU DEVICE
+WARNING: THIS WILL PROBOBLY CRASH YOUr DEVICE